MetaControl/Illoomination-Stack/dev-stacks.md

 # Project Development Guidebook

 ## Overview
-This project consists of a dual VPS setup for a highly performant, headless eCommerce store.
-We utilize **Medusa** as the backend eCommerce engine and **WordPress with Bricks Builder** for the frontend.
+This project consists of a Kubernetes (K8s) setup for a highly performant, headless eCommerce store.
+We utilize **Medusa** as the backend eCommerce engine and **Nuxt.js with Nuxt UI Pro** for the frontend.
 The project includes a dynamic product assembly system, tiered caching, and membership gamification.
 Key features include custom discount structures, geolocation-based pricing, and a sophisticated image processing workflow.

 ---

 ## Tech Stack Breakdown

-### **Frontend Stack (VPS 1 - WordPress & Bricks Builder)**:
+### **Frontend Stack (Nuxt.js & Vercel)**:
-- **WordPress**: Acts as the Content Management System (CMS) for pages, blogs, and front-end content.
+- **Nuxt.js**: Acts as the frontend framework for building a server-side rendered (SSR) and static website.
-- **Bricks Builder**: Visual design builder for creating and managing dynamic pages.
+- **Nuxt UI Pro**: Provides pre-built, customizable components optimized for eCommerce use.
+- **Vercel**: Hosting for the frontend, providing SSR or SSG deployment options.
-- **GraphQL**: Facilitates efficient data communication between WordPress (frontend) and Medusa (backend).
+- **GraphQL**: Facilitates efficient data communication between Nuxt.js (frontend) and Medusa (backend).
-- **Nginx**: Web server for load balancing, caching, and handling requests for both frontend and backend servers.
+- **Cloudflare**: Provides CDN services for static content delivery and enhanced website security.
-- **ImageMagick**: Image processing tool used to dynamically generate web-optimized product images.
+- **Thumbor** or **Sharp**: Image processing tools used to dynamically generate web-optimized product images.
 - **Redis**: Caching layer used to store transient data and API responses for faster product and page loads.

-### **Backend Stack (VPS 2 - Medusa)**:
+### **Backend Stack (Medusa on Kubernetes)**:
 - **Medusa**: A modular eCommerce backend that manages products, variations, and orders.
 - **Node.js**: Runtime environment for Medusa's API handling and backend services.
-- **PostgreSQL**: The primary database for storing relational data (e.g., products, variants, orders). **MongoDB** can be an alternative for more dynamic storage needs.
+- **PostgreSQL**: The primary database for storing relational data (e.g., products, variants, orders).
-- **Redis**: Serves as the primary cache for product variations, API requests, and data retrieval across both servers.
+- **Redis**: Serves as the primary cache for product variations, API requests, and data retrieval across all services.
-- **Nginx**: Manages API routing and reverse proxy operations.
+- **Kubernetes**: Manages containerized services, including Medusa, ensuring high availability and auto-scaling based on load.
+- **Docker**: Used for containerizing backend services like Medusa, PostgreSQL, and auxiliary tools.

 ---